Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Other things to consider are:

-1. Do you have the correct length cables to connect all your devices and the TV?
+1. Do you have the correct length cables to connect all your devices and the television?

 2. If your switch needs power, where will you connect the power supply?